My best trip to Germany – ever!

 Friday the 27th found me once again at Braun Headquarters in Kronberg for my visit with Ben Wilson.

 Using a mind map approach, he began to outline his ideas on how the Lectron System might be shown as a historical milestone for the Braun 100th anniversary celebration being held in 2021.
 The Lectron System served an important purpose of social good by providing an excellent pedagogical platform to teach electronics to students.
-Lectroneers will recall that Erwin Braun (senior executive of Braun and son of the founder Max Braun) championed the engagement with Deutsche Lectron and acquire the lead sales agency for the Lectron System.
+Lectroneers will recall that Erwin Braun (senior executive of Braun and son of the founder Max Braun) championed the engagement with Deutsche Lectron and acquired the lead sales agency for the Lectron System for Europe.

 Prior to adjourning for lunch, Mr. Wilson introduced me to Braun’s current Head of Design – Dr. Oliver Grabes.
 Dr. Grabes leads the corporate, industrial and packaging design teams in Kronberg.
 Mr. Wilson showed Dr. Grabes the 50th anniversary Lectron System FM Stereo Receiver block and provided a summary of our discussion to Dr. Grabes’ enthusiastic approbation.
 A group photo (notice Dr. Grabes holding the FM Stereo Receiver block) and then off to lunch at the Braun cafeteria (which really has great tasting food with lots of variety).
 From left to right: Mr. Wilson, MWP, Dr. Grabes.

 Friday evening was a great time with Mr. Martin Pohl who chose a great restaurant for dinner – Zu den 12 Apostein.
 Martin then took me down to the river area where a concert was going on.
 Frankfurt is a beautiful city, day or night!